 In your advertising, add a QR Code that leads your potential customers to your social media pages.
 That way they have an option to immediately Like your Facebook fan page or Follow you on Twitter.

-(Tip for Scanova Users: QR Code Management tool Scanova allows you to create a Social Media landing page with your QR Code that has links to all popular social media platforms.
+(Tip for Scanova Users: Scanova allows you to create a Social Media landing page with your QR Code.
+This QR Code helps you add links to all popular social media platforms.

 ‘Get a daily deal on our Facebook page.
 Scan to Follow us now’